 Audience

-The primary audience for this manual is anyone interested in detecting the presence of potential pathogenic bacteria in water.
+The primary audience for this manual is anyone interested in detecting the presence of potentially pathogenic bacteria in water.
 Construction of the incubator requires only basic familiarity with hand tools and the ability to connect simple electrical components.
 A secondary audience may be engineering students interesting in learning fabrication skills and those who require incubation for other purposes.

 Required Materials